LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/weather-data/AccuWeather.md

 The following guide illustrates an easy example of how to retrieve a `uint256` value from AccuWeather's **Current Conditions API**, and write it to your blockchain smart contract or Web3 application using our highly-resilient Chainlink oracle infrastructure.

-## Real-world example (Retrieve Current Temperature from AccuWeather given a )
+## Real-world example (retrieve current temperature from AccuWeather API to your smart contract application)

 Accessing AccuWeather data from within your blockchain contract or Web3 application is as simple as: